-With the 802.11n technology, the TL-WN881ND's auto-sensing capability allows high packet transfer rate of up to 300Mbps for maximum throughput.
-It has good capability on anti-jamming, and it can also interoperate with other wireless (802.11b/g) products.
+With the 802.11n technology, higher throughput improvements using MIMO (multiple input, multiple output antennas), the adapter's auto-sensing capability allows high packet transfer rate of up to 300Mbps for maximum throughput.
+It has good capability on anti-jamming, and it can also interoperate with other wireless (802.11b) products.
 The adapter supports WEP, WPA and WPA2 encryption to prevent outside intrusion and protect your personal information from being exposed.